unitaryfund/unitary.fund/src/content/blog/2023_qlasskit.md

 ![](/images/2023-qlasskit/circuit_result.png)

-Thanks to the fact that *qlasskit* function are standard Python functions, we can call the `original_f` to perform some kind of analysis and test on the hash function.
+Thanks to the fact that *qlasskit* functions are standard Python functions, we can call the `original_f` to perform some kind of analysis and test on the hash function.
 Since the input space is tiny (it is a toy hash function), we can check if the hash function is uniform (if it maps equally to the output space).

 ![](/images/2023-qlasskit/output_space.png)